It’s time to have a serious discussion, and I mean you, Harold.

 I’m not just talking about that emotionally disturbed person who rides your train (as she did mine a few days later) who has a very private argument with her significant other that is so public that you’re left wondering if anyone in the train car didn’t hear it.
 It’s bad enough that people think they need to share their misery with you all the time, but even the more emotionally stable among us (relatively speaking, as always) can be found walking down the street and having a conversation that you clearly have no desire to be a part of, but you are forced to.
 So many people are talking to nobody on the street, it’s getting hard to distinguish the really crazy ones who are actually just talking to themselves.
 Sadly, those people may have the more interesting stories that I want to hear.

 I’m not blameless.
 I have been known to take a call on the train, particularly if it’s a family matter.
-With three youngish kids, any personal call can be an emergency–that’s just life as a parent.
+With three kids, any personal call can be an emergency–that’s just life as a parent.
 But as often as possible, once I ascertain that it’s not an emergency, I quickly respond with an “I’m on the train, can I call you back?”
 Because I don’t want to be pegged as that loud guy on the train.
 On the train, I have very clear guidelines about my personal use of electronics, and my phone is specifically used for listening to Led Zeppelin and reading novels that I will only occasionally finish, though not at the same time.
 (I prefer classical and jazz when reading, so the words on the digital page aren’t confused with “Hey hey momma, say the way you move…”)

 I don’t get the Loud Crowd.
 I get them even less than I get grown adults who simply play Candy Crush or whatever other game they’re addicted to on the phone, when they could be reading the news, a book, a magazine or something of value on their phones.
 It’s a computer in your pocket or your purse with more than 1,500 times the processing power of the one that landed Apollo 11 on the moon, and all you can do is play games on it?
 I actually understand those people even less than I understand people who do nothing–no books, no magazines, no devices, just nothing.
 At least they are quieting their minds–something most of us need to do more of.
 (I know, because my watch tells me that.)

 It’s time for all of us in the Quiet Crowd to rise up against the Loud Crowd.
 Practice your best eye rolls.
 Learn how to say “tuh” and to give people a polite but firm stare that silently screams “REALLY?”
-Extra care should be taken by those of you in concealed carry states (which includes every state, I suppose).
+Extra care should be taken by those of you in concealed carry states (which is now every state, I suppose).
 In a world where everything is exposed and loud, it’s time for a strong dose of negative reinforcement, social-wise.
 The world would be better for it, and Harold might have a better boss, too.